When can I arrive in the U.S.? Can I come early to travel?

 If you are planning to withdraw prior to the end of your program, contact Berkeley International Office for approval.
 Upon approval, you have 15 days to depart.
 You may not exit and re-enter the U.S. during this period as a J-1 or F-1 EAP Reciprocity student.

 Can I return to my home country or travel outside the U.S. during vacation periods?

 Yes.
-But before you leave the U.S., make sure your I-20 or DS-2019 has been signed by a Berkeley International Office advisor and that your F/J visa will be valid for re-entry.
-Travel endorsements will be given at Orientation or can be obtained at Berkeley International Office.
+But before you leave the U.S., make sure your I-20 or DS-2019 has been signed by a Berkeley International Office adviser and that your F/J visa will be valid for re-entry.
+Travel endorsements will be given at orientation and can also be obtained at Berkeley International Office.

 Immediately after my EAP study program, can I exit the U.S. (to travel to Mexico or Canada, for example) and re-enter in the tourist status or as a visa waiver visitor before returning to my home country?

-Please discuss such travel plans with a Berkeley International Office Advisor.
+Please discuss such travel plans with a Berkeley International Office adviser.

 Can I work on-campus during my program?

-Yes, but first you need to receive a work permit from the Berkeley International Office.
-Any on-campus job (when payment is from the University) is limited to 20 hrs/wk during the semester or full time during vacation periods.
+Yes, but first you need to receive a work permit from Berkeley International Office.
+Any on-campus job (when payment is from the university) is limited to 20 hours per week during the semester or full-time during vacation periods.
 The on-campus employment request form can be found on our Student Request Form webpage.

 Can I work off-campus?